 Q. It’s really full circle for you to come back here and mentor children in the very place you began your dance journey.
 How important is it for you to return to the community and share your experiences with them?

 Mercer: It’s very important because I was that kid that wanted to perform.
 When I was their age, I was very inspired by the performers that came and shared their experiences with me.
 It meant the world to me.
 So coming back being able to share these experiences with these young adults really is a full circle moment for me.

 Q: What has being a part of something so big and iconic like Disney’s THE LION KING been like for you?

 Mercer: I honestly never would have imagined this for myself.
 I guess it goes to show that your dreams are bigger than you.
-For me to come from a small place in Omaha, Nebraska, in the middle of the United States, and end up on Broadway with one of the biggest shows in history - is really beyond me.
+For me to come from a small place in Omaha, Nebraska, in the middle of the United States and end up on Broadway with one of the biggest shows in history - is really beyond me.
 I still sometimes have to pinch myself.
 It’s truly a blessing to come back.
-To know that my friends and family are proud of me and to come back, and to share all of this information with my hometown is really quite special.
+To know that my friends and family are proud of me and to share all of this information with my hometown is really quite special.

 Q: What advice would you give someone who has the same dreams that you had?

 Mercer: I think there are no dreams too big.
 I constantly tell young people that you have to keep dreaming.
 I would encourage them to experience everything.
 Experience art.
 Experience dance.
 Experience musical theater.
 Whatever you want to do, because you never know when that spark is going to happen.